JFritzle/Mapsforge-to-Tiles/README.md

 When Linux package managers do only install versions older than version 7 by default, then [installation from source](https://imagemagick.org/script/install-source.php) may be required.
 Default is to build Q16 variant.
 Use _./configure \-\-with-quantum-depth=8_ to build Q8 variant.
 Note: ImageMagick resource limits are hard-coded in Tcl script file, but can be adjusted in section _Set resource limits of ImageMagick_ if needed.

-6. curl (optional)
+6. curl
+If not yet available, installation of curl is required!
 Windows: Starting with version 10, a suitable _curl_ is part of Windows and is to be found as _C:\Windows\System32\curl.exe_.
 If however desired, latest curl version is available at curl's [download section](https://curl.se/download.html).
 An alternative installation path for _curl.exe_ can be specified in the ini file.
 Linux: If not yet installed, install curl package using Linux package manager.
 (Ubuntu: _apt install curl_)
-Note: In particular when downloading many tiles, curl may download significantly faster than downloading by the Tcl built-in http package.

 7. Mapsforge maps
 Download Mapsforge maps for example from [openandromaps.org](https://www.openandromaps.org).
 Each downloaded OpenAndroMaps map archive contains a map file (file extension _.map_).
 Tile server will render this map file.